moelholm/moelholm.github.io/_posts/2016-10-15-spring-43-custom-annotations.md

 `@LocalizedMessage` is a perfectly valid injection capable annotation.
 Here we use that to inject a `Message` bean.
 This bean is context aware - it knows about the `@LocalizedMessage` annotation's value attribute.
 With this information, `Message` is used from method `sayHello` to return `Locale` aware messages. ( AWESOME TIP UNLOCKED ).

 Please note that:
-<blockquote>just because you can doesn't mean you should</blockquote>
+<blockquote class="blockquote">Just because you can doesn't mean you should</blockquote>
 Be careful about how creative you get when bending the Spring Framework.
 It could easily contribute to a codebase where only a few specialized authors understand what is really going on.

 The next sections jumps right into the solution.
 I have prepared a working example [at GitHub](https://github.com/nickymoelholm/smallexamples/tree/master/spring43-custom-annotations).
 Consult that to see the source code in it's entirety and true surroundings.
 The example is based in Spring Boot 1.4.1 and Spring Framework 4.3.3.